patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-tokens/designing-with-tokens.md

 ---
-id: Design with tokens
+id: Designing with tokens
-title: Design with PatternFly tokens
+section: Design tokens
-section: design-tokens
 ---

 As a designer, you can access and use our token libraries in Figma.